Did you know you can actually see Orcas in Western Australia?

 There’s just something magical about seeing a flurry of vivid, silk kimonos breezing through the streets of Gion in Japan’s cultural capital, Kyoto.

-The click-clack of wooden geta (sandals) on cobblestones and the tinkling bells from hair decorations accompany the young women, the geishas of Kyoto, that are carrying on one of Japan’s most celebrated traditions.
+The click-clack of wooden geta (sandals) on cobblestones and the tinkling bells from kanzashi (hair decorations) accompany the young women, the geishas of Kyoto, that are carrying on one of Japan’s most celebrated traditions.

-In this article I’ll give all the tips on when, where and how to see them, along with a few etiquette rules regarding the geishas in Kyoto.
+In this article I’ll give all the tips on the best places to see geishas, including when, where and how to see them, along with a few etiquette rules regarding the geishas in Kyoto.

 Western Australia has a number of pink lakes, caused by a combination of high salinity and salt-loving algae that create that hot pink water.

 A little video from my recent road trip through Western Australia’s wildflower country in the mid-west, just four hours north of Perth!

-Did you know there’s a place, just 60km south of Sydney where you can see glow worms!
-You don’t have to go to NZ!
-In fact, there are a number of places where you can see them on the east coast of Australia.
-The most convenient would have to be the Helensburgh Glow Worm Tunnels.
+There’s a place, just 60km south of Sydney where you can see a constellation of blue dots in the dark, that come from the glow worms.
+In fact, there are a number of places where you can see them on the east coast of Australia but the most convenient would have to be the Helensburgh Glow Worm Tunnels.

 The south-west of Western Australia is a perfect road trip destination filled with world-class wineries, great beaches, forest giants and delicious foods.

 Whether you’re a photographer trying to nail the perfect shot or just like sharing pretty places on social media, these spots in Western Australia’s south-west, will get the likes flooding in fast!